zball/eks-workshop-v2/website/docs/introduction/getting-started.md

 ## Exploring the application

 You can start to explore the example application thats been deployed for you.
-The initial state of the application is that its completely self-contained in the EKS cluster.
+Initialy, the application is completely self-contained in the Amazon EKS cluster, without using any external services on AWS.
 Each microservice is deployed to its own separate `Namespace` to provide some degree of isolation.

 ```bash
 $ kubectl get namespaces -l app.kubernetes.io/created-by=eks-workshop